rakhi-pal/itune-search/README.md

  ● Performance of the application can be improved.
  ● UI can be enhanced further.
  ● Favorites list can be stored in the localhost and retrieved from there.
+ ● Currently all the strings are hardcoded, it can be further enhanced to support Localization